Use our gay travel guide to New York Pride for all the info on the best parties, main gay events, the parade, and tips on where to stay.

 Main events at New York Pride

-There will be many events taking place in New York City during Pride month, like fairs, concerts, marches, film screenings and lectures.
+There will be many events taking place in New York City during Pride month, like fairs, concerts, marches, film screenings, and lectures.
 Here are some of the best to look out for:

 - Pride Opening Ceremony: the opening ceremony concert for Pride is always epic, and usually takes place on the Wednesday before the parade at Barclays Centre from 6 pm.
 There are live music acts and special guests, Whoopi Goldberg hosted in 2019!

 - Pride Island concert: Pride Island is a multi-day live music event that takes place on the last weekend of June on Pier 97 at Hudson River Park.
 It's a huge party with live music and international DJs, Madonna even performed in 2019!
-You do have to be over 21 to attend though and get your tickets quick as it often sells out very fast.
+You do have to be over 21 to attend though and get your tickets quickly as it often sells out very fast.

 - The NYC Dyke March (FREE): the New York City Dyke March is more in keeping with the feeling of the original Pride marches, in that it is a protest march instead of a parade.
-This march usually takes place the day before the main parade, beginning at Bryant Park from 5 pm and finishing in Washington Square Park.
-The march is a space for anyone who identifies as a Dyke to protest the discrimination, harassment, and violence they face in schools, at work and within their communities.
+This march usually takes place the day before the main parade, beginning at Bryant Park at 5 pm and finishing in Washington Square Park.
+The march is a space for anyone who identifies as a Dyke to protest the discrimination, harassment, and violence they face in schools, at work, and within their communities.

-- PrideFest street fair (FREE): PrideFest is an annual LGBTQ street fair that combines exhibitors, entertainers and activities for a day of fun and celebration in the name of equality.
+- PrideFest street fair (FREE): PrideFest is an annual LGBTQ street fair that combines exhibitors, entertainers, and activities for a day of fun and celebration in the name of equality.
 Taking place from 11 am to 6 pm, it's the perfect event to check out after watching the parade, and it's totally free!
 The fair takes up the entire street of 4th Avenue between Union Square and Astor Place.

-- Pride Closing Ceremony: The closing ceremony for Pride usually takes place at Times Square directly after the parade, with a concert featuring artists such as Melissa Etheridge, Jake Shears, MNEK and Deborah Cox.
+- Pride Closing Ceremony: The closing ceremony for Pride usually takes place at Times Square directly after the parade, with a concert featuring artists such as Melissa Etheridge, Jake Shears, MNEK, and Deborah Cox.